bsautner/com.nimbits/README.md

 ## About

-nimbits server is a flexible API designed to store and process time and geo stamp data, filter incoming data and trigger events based on rules.
+Nimbits server is a flexible API designed to store and process time and geo stamp data, filter incoming data and trigger events based on rules.
 It stored data in a way that makes it easy to retrieve chucks of data sets using date ranges or gps coordinates.

 nimbits.io is a java client that wraps the api to make it easy to automated the server and log data from a java or android app.

+## Project Structure

+- nimbits_core: core project containing the guts of nimbits server
+- nimbits_server: an implementation of nimbits_core for J2EE servers like jetty or tomcat with an embedded H2 Database
+- nimbits_gae: an implementation of nimbits_core for Google App Engine
+- nimbits_io: the java client and wrapper for the API
+- samples - various samples that use nimbits io or other clients to interact with the server

 ## Licence